e-clearing-net/OCHP/OCHP.md

 ![Figure Status decision flow for EVSEs.](media/LiveStatusDecision.png "Status decision flow for EVSEs.")

 Table shows the relationship of the major and minor status values.
-Other combinations of the status values are must not be set.
+Other combinations of the status values must not be set.

 Major Status  | Minor Status | Description :-------------|:-------------|:-------------